-The UK Fundamental Benchmark
+The Ordnance Survey Fundamental Benchmark

-The height of the benchmark was established over a six year period from 1915 to 1921, when visual observations of water level on a tide staff were made every 15 minutes, 24 hours a day, 365 days a year.
+The height of the benchmark was established over a six-year period from 1915 to 1921, when visual observations of water level on a tide staff were made every 15 minutes, 24 hours a day, 365 days a year.

 From the data collected over this period, mean sea level was found and this vertical level transferred to the head of the bolt.

-Geodetic levelling of the UK
+Geodetic levelling of Great Britain

-This map shows the extent of the levelling which took place in the UK during the first half of the 20th century.
 Starting at Newlyn and working its way to every corner of England, Wales and Scotland, this process was all done manually using land levelling equipment.
 From this primary network, secondary benchmarks are set up and these are in turn used to level in the tide gauge pressure points, thereby referencing all tidal monitoring points to the same datum, and each other.

 Inside the Tidal Observatory